Crepopcorn/event_scheduling_reminder_system/README.md

    git clone https://github.com/crepopcorn/event-scheduling-reminder-system.git
    ```

-2. Make sure SQLite is installed and properly configured on your machine.
+2. Make sure SQLite/Mysql is installed and properly configured on your machine.

 3. Open the `DatabaseConnection.java` file and ensure the SQLite database path is correct.